abduh3131/scroot/scroot/README.md

 ## Features

-- Camera ingestion pipeline compatible with any USB camera supported by OpenCV.
+- Plug-and-play sensor registry with camera and LiDAR adapters; swap in alternate perception sensors without touching the pilot.
 - Real-time object detection powered by Ultralytics YOLO models (default: `yolov8n.pt`).
 - Hybrid navigation that fuses obstacle density analysis with natural-language operator goals.
-- Safety-aware control layer that outputs normalized actuator commands, brakes for hazards, and honors enforced stops.
+- Mode manager that coordinates `idle`, `cruise`, `summon`, and `emergency_stop` behavior for rider cruise control and remote summon workflows.
+- Guardian safety layer that monitors hazard levels, ingests LiDAR-based proximity checks, enforces slowdowns/hard stops, and surfaces alerts for accessibility cues.
+- Lightweight localization tracker and summon planner that modulate behavior based on multi-sensor confidence.
 - Optional multimodal advisor (BLIP + FLAN-T5) that captions the scene and issues traffic-law-compliant directives ("use the bike lane", "yield", "slow down").
 - Command parser that understands phrases such as "drive to the plaza", "drive 2 m forward", or "turn right" and feeds them into the navigator.
-- Structured state export (`logs/command_state.json`, `logs/advisor_state.json`) for telemetry, remote supervision, or UI dashboards.
+- Structured state export (`logs/command_state.json`, `logs/advisor_state.json`) plus MCU-friendly CSV logging for telemetry, remote supervision, or UI dashboards.
-- Modular design that allows future sensors (ultrasonic, LiDAR, depth) to feed into the navigator without architectural changes.

 ## Quick Start